Claude Code Plugins

 name recovery-strategies

 description Escalation path when stuck on pattern development.
 Use when encountering TypeScript errors, framework confusion, unexpected behavior, or blocked progress.
-Four-step recovery: check docs, study examples, reset and retry, ask user.
+Five-step recovery: check docs, study examples, strategic investigation (plan mode + subagents), reset and retry, ask user.

 Recovery Strategies for Pattern Development